voxit1512/Tef6686/README.md

   FOR  TEF6686_RDS_PI_check.ino:

-  By VoXiTPro
+  By VoXiTPro  PA7AP
-  RDS PI check, only correct PI codes are send to TEF-GTK.
-There were a lof of false pi codes. used latest version from marsel90.
+  RDS PI check, There were a lof of false pi codes. used latest version from marsel90.

+  Only correct PI code's are now transferred to tef-gtk.
+  I tested some different settings the tef module has 4 errors indication.

+  0 : no error; block data was received with matching data and syndrome 1 : small error; possible 1 bit reception error detected; data is corrected 2 : large error; theoretical correctable error detected; data is corrected 3 : uncorrectable error; no data correction possible

+  but even with a small error i did get lot of false PI codes.
+  So i decided to use zero errors.

   #
   by Eustake (marsel90)
   With this sketch it is recommended to use together with GTK-TEF6686 v1.1 https://github.com/marsel90-1/TEF-GTK_v1.1